 Both the design basis and design brief are subject to review by EirGrid.

 7.2 DESIGN LIFE

-All electrical components on the OSPs shall be designed for an operational life of 40 years (unless otherwise stated within the individual technical specifications.
+All main electrical components on the OSPs shall have a design life of 40 years (unless otherwise stated within the individual technical specifications.